-Students not attaining the minimum passing score (≥ 1450) on PAEA EOC Exam will be required to complete a prescribed remediation plan as directed by the faculty advisor.
-Students will receive a grade of Incomplete (I) in Clinical Seminar III until such time that they demonstrate completion of the remediation.
+Students who do not achieve the minimum passing score (\geq 1450) on the PAEA EOC Exam will be required to complete a prescribed remediation plan as directed by the department faculty and leadership.
+The remediation plan will consist of focused relearning followed by retesting and last up to 6 weeks in length.
+Students will receive a grade of Incomplete (I) in Clinical Seminar III until they have successfully completed the remediation plan.